skiluvia/ai-case-study/README.md

 ## Business Activities & Landscape

-**Canvas** is faily new company and it was founded in 2017 and is based in San Francisco, California..
+**Canvas** is a faily new company and it was founded in 2017 and is based in San Francisco, California..
 It is primary focused is construction industry. **Kevin Albert** is the co-founder and COE of the company.
 He focused on machines in his past.
 Kevin from a robotic field and he was always facinated by how robotics provided us with capabilities we did not have.
 Robotics brings in mechanical and software enginering together. *He learned how to design algorythms where a robotic walking dog can navigate through a terrain*.
 He compared this with construction environment where there are a lot uncertainties around you.
 Machines paired with Human takes the power from both sides.

 Canvas has been recognized by Forbes and Fortune on their top AI and start-up lists, respectively, and recently won the Pro Tools Innovation Award for Technology/Robotics.